MERTULAS/learned/README.md

    	methods:
+			Sequential.add(x):
-			Sequential.add(x): adds a layer to the model structure. (x is a object which includes "Layer" class (very soon also "Convolution" class))
+				Adds a layer to the model structure.
+				(x is a object which includes "Layer" class (very soon also "Convolution" class))

+			Sequential.train():
-			Sequential.train(): it starts the learning process and does not take parameters.
+				It starts the learning process and does not take parameters.

+			Sequential.test(x, y):
+				It gives the accuracy value for the test inputs and test outputs

+			Sequential.predict(x):
+				Returns the predicted value / category for x value

+			Sequential.save_model("model_name"):
-			Sequential.test(x, y): it gives the accuracy value for the test inputs and test outputs Sequential.predict(x): returns the predicted value / category for x value Sequential.save_model("model_name"): saves the trained model as a folder as specified in the parameter name.
+				Saves the trained model as a folder as specified in the parameter name.
 (To the same directory)

+			Sequential.cost_list:
+				It gives the costs for visualisation

+			Sequential.accuracy_list:
-			Sequential.cost_list: it gives the costs for visualisation Sequential.accuracy_list: it gives the accuracies for visualisation
+				It gives the accuracies for visualisation

 ### DNNModel class